vasantap/python-api-challenge/README.md

     3. Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

         > Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.
-## Part II - VacationPy
-    1. Create a heat map that displays the humidity for every city generated from Part I - WeatherPy.

-    2. Narrow down the DataFrame to find your ideal weather conditions below:

-        > A max temperature lower than 80 degrees but higher than 70.
-        > Wind speed less than 10 mph.
-        > Zero cloudiness.
-    3. Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

-        > Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.
 ## Additional tasks before project
     > Install citypy in your python environment (https://pypi.python.org/pypi/citipy)
     > OpenWeatherMap API Key (https://openweathermap.org/) as 'weather_api_key'